sensorario/ttmux/README.md

 ## Execute tmux from everywhere

-To make startmux executable from everywhere, add a symbolic link your /usr/local/bin folder
+To make ttmux executable from everywhere, add a symbolic link your /usr/local/bin folder

     # cd /usr/local/bin
-    # ln -s ~/path/to/sensorario/startmux/startmux .
+    # ln -s ~/path/to/sensorario/ttmux/ttmux .

 ## Run command with configuration file

-There is also possibility to run startmux with configuration file as parameter
+There is also possibility to run ttmux with configuration file as parameter

-    $ startmux filename.startmux
+    $ ttmux filename.ttmux